jeremyendratno/My-Portfolio/README.md

 # GuessYourWaifu
 GuessYourWaifu is a guessing app that lets you be on the top of the scoreboard by guessing some female anime characters.

-GuessYourWaifu is a solo project app that is made to learn the integration of Firebase.
+GuessYourWaifu is a personal project that i made to learn the integration of Firebase.
 This app only has some basic functions with Firebase's Database real-time integration for the scoreboard.
 The scoreboard is like old school retro arcade game, so the user doesn't need to log in.

 Repository Link: https://gitlab.com/jeremyendratno/GuessYourWaifu <br>
 Publication: Not Available